 On your application: complete in full the employment section of the form.

-At interview: your application and training to date will be discussed in station 1 of the interview
+At interview: your application and training to date will be reviewed, and may be discussed at interview

 You must meet professional health requirements in line with GMC standards, as described in Good Medical Practice.

 Provide information on this as follows:

 On your application: within the declarations page, you will declare your understanding that employment will be subject to satisfactory medical clearance, and your awareness of GMC guidelines on fitness to practise